-A Committee of Hookworm Control to deal with anchylostomiasis duodenale and Necator Americanus infestation throughout the State has now been established, the personnel being as follows:-Chairman-The Public Health Commissioner for Queensland; Members-The Chief Medical Officer, Department of Public Instruction, and the Chief Protector of Aborigines for Queensland.

-The work of the Committee has resulted in a large reduction of this dangerous menace in the Northern Coastal Belt.
+A Committee of Hookworm Control to deal with anchylostomiasis duodenale and Necator Americanus infestation throughout the State has now been established, the personnel being as follows: Chairman-The Public Health Commissioner for Queensland; Members-The Chief Medical Officer, Department of Public Instruction, and the Chief Protector of Aborigines for Queensland.
+The work of the committee has resulted in a large reduction of this dangerous menace in the Northern Coastal Belt.
+The personnel at work in the Hookworm Area now consists of a Microscopist, two Health Inspectors and five trained nurses.